Raimond Kaljulaid: Career

-In 2016 Kaljulaid was elected to the board of directors of the Center Party.
+In 2016, Kaljulaid was elected to the board of directors of the Center Party.
 Strong performance in 2016 local elections was followed by success in the 2019 Estonian parliamentary election landing him in the Riigikogu.

 Kaljulaid opposed the party's coalition with the right wing Conservative People's Party and quit the party in protest.

 Kaljulaid ran independently in the European Parliament elections in 2019.
 He gained 20,640 votes but was not elected.

 On 7 November 2019, Kaljulaid joined the Estonian Social Democratic Party.

+In 2020, Kaljulaid was elected as the leader of the Social Democrats in the capital city of Estonia, Tallinn.
+In 2021 the Social Democrats picked Kaljulaid as their candidate for the Mayor of Tallinn in the 2021 municipal elections.

 Personal life

 In 2008, Kaljulaid married Estonian photographer Olga Makina.
 They divorced in 2016.
 In June 2019 Kaljulaid announced his marriage to Jane Palm.

 Kaljulaid is the paternal half-brother of the former President of Estonia Kersti Kaljulaid (born 1969).
 He has said that although knowing each of other's existence, they were not close nor spent time together in their childhoods.